Jake Paul: Sanctioned bout against Mike Tyson

 On March 7, 2024, it was announced that Paul would take on former undisputed heavyweight champion Mike Tyson on July 20 at AT&T Stadium in Arlington, Texas.
 The bout was broadcast on Netflix.
 The bout marked Paul's debut fight at heavyweight.
 On April 29, 2024, it was announced that the fight would be sanctioned as a professional boxing match by Texas Department of Licensing and Regulations (TDLR).
 On May 31, 2024, it was announced that the fight was postponed after Tyson suffered an ulcer flare up aboard a plane.
 On June 7, 2024, it was announced that the fight would take place at the same arena on November 15, 2024.
+During preparation for the Perry and Tyson bouts, Paul brought in former NABA Gold heavyweight champion DaCarree Scott as a sparring partner.
+Scott said he was selected partly because of his height and ability to replicate Tyson's compact fighting style.

 On November 7, 2024, Netflix premiered the first two episodes of Countdown: Paul vs. Tyson, with the third, and final one following on November 12.
 The show is narrated by Ice-T.

 Paul defeated Tyson via unanimous decision with the judges scoring the bout 80–72, 79–73 and 79–73 in favor of Paul.
 The match became the biggest boxing gate in U.S. history outside of Las Vegas.